-Results - We inquired with the Business Unit Analyst - Transit Division and the Section Manager - Vanpool Program, regarding OCTA's retention policy for source documents supporting NTD data reported on the Federal Funding Allocation Statistics form.
+Finding: We inquired with the Business Unit Analyst of the Transit Division, Section Manager of the Vanpool Program, and other key NTD personnel, regarding OCTA's retention policy for source documents supporting NTD data reported on the Federal Funding Allocation Statistics form.
 Per inquiry, the current practice is to retain electronic data for seven years.
+No exceptions were noted as a result of this procedure.

 d.
-Based on a description of the transit agency's procedures from items (A) and (B) above, identify all the source documents that the transit agency must retain for a minimum of three years.
+Based on a description of the transit agency's procedures from items (a) and (b) above, identify all the source documents that the transit agency must retain for a minimum of three years.
 For each type of source document, select three months out of the year and determine whether the document exists for each of these periods.

-Results - We inspected the following source documents for each type of service, selected three months out of the year and determined that the documents existed for each of these periods without exception:
+Finding: We inspected the following source documents for each type of service, selected three months out of the year and determined that the documents existed for each of these periods by observing OCTA's shared drive without exception: